bartlomiejszozda/handwrittenPairsGenerator/README.md

 Change variable 'continueWorking' to 'False'.
 Change variable 'dataDir' to what you want.
 Run all cells.

+You can ran GAN network learning from the console:
+cd REPO/mainNetworks/gans
+jupyter nbconvert --ExecutePreprocessor.timeout=-1 --to notebook --inplace --execute gans3.ipynb

 Check if data generation works (actually not need to run this because generation output is available for GAN Network):
 cd REPO